joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 - [one-loader](https://github.com/digitalie/one-loader)
 - [react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)

-Overall, the above two solutions are to create a new file type for React to implement the idea similar to Vue SFCs.
+Overall, the above two solutions are to create a new file type for React to implement the idea similar to SFCs.
 But the idea of this project is quite different from the above implementations:

 _Considering that the original design principle of JSX is a syntax extension of the existing JavaScript, so I want to create a new SFC solution that is more accord with the existing JSX(React) development habits._